How to provide home care for your spouse and still protect your money and assets.

 The obstacles you face in getting home care for your spouse.

 Home care is expensive and Medicaid only approves applications that meet strict criteria.
 Daily care of eight to twelve hours currently runs about $4,800 to $7,200 a month.
 Around-the-clock assistance increases to more than $10,000 a month.

 The problem most couples have is ownership of a home and other assets, that exceeds the limit for Medicaid eligibility.
-With a married couple, when one spouse needs home care assistance, that spouse’s total assets cannot exceed $14,850.
+With a married couple, when one spouse needs home care assistance, that spouse’s total assets cannot exceed $15,150 (2018 figure).
 Yet few couples living in New York could survive in these financial circumstances.